[most recent updates are highlighted]

 There might be a few unannounced quizzes covering lectures (including presentations by fellow students) and required readings.

-Lecture and presentation slides as well as related announcements will be available on-line on the “downloads” page).
+Lecture and presentation slides as well as announcements will be emailed to students (they might also be available on-line on the “downloads” page).
 You should study the notes and read announcements (if any) after/before each lecture.

 Taking notes during classes is highly encouraged.
 Especially, you should write down anything that is written down using the board or the document projector.
 You are encouraged to slow me down if you need more time to take notes.